Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Photo of the other side with the roof open and the car in launch mode.

-A great-looking car with minimal flaws: very, very clean with nice lettering and the mechanism does work!
+A great-looking car with minimal flaws: very clean with nice graphics and the mechanism does work!

 Photo of the box.